Posted by Marijuana Doctors on 06/28/2019 in Medical Marijuana

 Where to Find Cannabis Lube

-At the time of writing, you can only find marijuana sex products in states with legal recreational marijuana.
+You can only find marijuana sex products in states with legal recreational marijuana.
 Some brands have CBD-only formulas that you can order online anywhere in the United States.
 If you decide to get CBD lube online, make sure to evaluate the product and seller carefully.
 Read our blog post on buying CBD in the United States to learn how to shop for CBD medicine.

 Should You Make Your Own Marijuana Lube?